rust-lang/reference/src/attributes/testing.md

-# Testing
+# Testing attributes

+The following [attributes] are used for specifying functions for performing tests.
+Compiling a crate in "test" mode enables building the test functions along with a test harness for executing the tests.
+Enabling the test mode also enables the [`test` conditional compilation option].

 ## The `test` attribute

-The compiler comes with a default test framework.
-It works by attributing functions with the `test` attribute.
-These functions are only compiled when compiling with the test harness.
-Like [main], functions annotated with this attribute must take no arguments, must not declare any [trait or lifetime bounds], must not have any [where clauses], and its return type must be one of the following:
+The *`test` attribute* marks a function to be executed as a test when the crate is compiled in test mode.
+These functions are only compiled when compiling in test mode.
+Test functions must take no arguments, must not declare any [trait or lifetime bounds], must not have any [where clauses], and its return type must be one of the following:

 * `()`
 * `Result<(), E> where E: Error`